 Are you missing rolls since going gluten free?
 I mean, I know you can buy them but there aren’t a lot of flavor/shape options, and they’re never quite as soft and fluffy as what you remember.
-That’s why I have spent YEARS developing gluten free rolls that actully taste good.
+That’s why I have spent YEARS developing gluten free rolls that actually taste good.
 Hope you enjoy them.

 I grew up in a home where everything was homemade.
 From the bread we ate every day to the Friday night pizza parties, it was alll made from scratch.

 I remember spending lots of time in the kitchen with my mom, and when my husband was diagnosed with multiple food allergies 9 years ago, I was so grateful for all that experience!